 If you are going to celebrate National Lager Day properly, you should know what makes lager beer different from ales.

-Yeast breaks down sugars into carbon dioxide and alcohol during the process called attenuation.
+Yeast breaks down sugars into carbon dioxide and alcohol during a process called attenuation.
 Depending on which type of yeast is used, a different resulting flavor profile and alcohol level is achieved.

 Ales use Saccharomyces cerevisiae yeast, known as a top-fermenting yeast.
 Because of its stronger resilience, ale yeast produces a higher alcohol content.
 It also brews faster, and fermentation occurs at warmer temps.